kishanlalchoudhary/UsabilityHub-Clone/README.md

 # UsabilityHub Clone

-This is a mini project in which I created a clone of UsabilityHub's landing page to learn how to use the AOS library of javascript for animation and to revise HTML and CSS fundamentals.
+This mini project is a clone of UsabilityHub's landing page, created to explore the AOS library for JavaScript animations and to revise HTML and CSS fundamentals.

 ## Features

-- Contains a variety of sections.
+-Includes various sections replicating the original design.
-- Attractive and appealing user interface.
+-Designed with an attractive and appealing user interface.
-- Complete responsiveness across all devices.
+-Ensured complete responsiveness across all devices.
-- Wonderful animations throughout the website.
+-Integrated wonderful animations using the AOS library.

 ## Screenshot